AIlona/FPSI/README.md

 # FPSI
-Coupling of free flow with flow in poroelastic medium
+Coupling of free flow with flow in poroelastic medium.
 Joint work with Eldar Khattatov